Kopano-dev/konnect/README.md

 either using a unix socket or a TCP connection.

-Kopano Groupware Storage server backend connections can either use a dedicated service connection which might require a certain unix user to access the unix socket (not recommended) or bind the Konnect session and tokens to the underlaying Groupware Storage server's session (default).
+Kopano Groupware Storage server backend connections can either use a dedicated service connection which might require a TLS certificate or a certain unix user to access the unix socket (not recommended) or bind the Konnect session and tokens to the underlaying Groupware Storage server's session (default).

 ```
 export KOPANO_SERVER_DEFAULT_URI=http://mykopano.local:236